 Watching Tree Climbing Lions in Ishasha

 Ishasha is located in the remote southwestern tip of Queen Elizabeth National Park.
-Tree Climbing Lions and Topi are unique game found only in this area of the park, in addition to other common game such as Elephants, Buffaloes, Hyena and Antelope.
+Tree Climbing Lions and Topi are unique games found only in this area of the park, in addition to other common games such as Elephants, Buffaloes, Hyena and Antelope.

 Chimpanzee trekking / Nature walk in Kyambura Gorge